Journaling with your non-dominant hand (and answering with the other) is about tapping into your inner child, inner teen, and inner wisdom.

 So into the bookstore I went looking for books on journaling and writing when, quite literally, one fell off the shelf.
-It was called, The Creative Journal: The Art of Finding Yourself by Lucia Capacchione.
+It was called The Creative Journal: The Art of Finding Yourself by Lucia Capacchione.
 Figuring that was a good place to start, I bought it and a blank journal.

 First, I explored my relationship with my inner child.
 As directed, I tentatively put the pen in my left, non-dominant hand and drew my child self.
 She had a big smiley face and was wearing my favorite blue dress with a lion on the front.
 Then, I had a conversation with her, alternating writing with my right, dominant hand (my normal self) and my left hand (through which my inner child spoke).

 I then turned my attention to my inner teenager.
 This is where I was introduced to the angry, hurt part of myself.
 Like most of us as teenagers, my self-esteem suffered.
 I didn’t feel I was pretty or that I belonged.
 I didn’t believe anyone liked me.
-The healing of my inner teen required a lot more time with the pen in my non-dominant hand.
+The healing of my inner teen required a lot more time journaling with my non-dominant hand.
 But together, eventually, we made peace with that part of my life and the choices I had made.
 We explored the self-limiting, hurtful, and mostly false beliefs I had held and choose new, kinder, more empowering beliefs.

 And speak she did.
-I filled journal after journal after journal with powerful insights, perspectives, poetry, art and guidance.
+I filled journal after journal after journal with powerful insights, perspectives, poetry, art, and guidance.
 While I know now that my inner wisdom was always guiding me, journaling with the non-dominant hand isolated her voice from the cacophony of child, teen, and other ego-mind chatter.
 Dialoguing with these different aspects of myself made each voice distinct, as recognizable as if a dear friend called without identifying herself.
 Even the handwriting was recognizable.
 My inner wisdom writes in cursive, and my inner child prints.

 Eventually, when I experienced apprehension, I could determine whether the feeling was actually the fear of my child, the rebellion of my teen, or the intuition of my wisdom—thus guiding my next steps.
 This ability deepened my confidence, my self-understanding, and ultimately the direction of my life.
-Journaling gave me something to say by showing me what I thought, which beliefs were a “story,” which were the truth, and the wisdom to know the difference.
+Journaling gave me something to say by showing me what I thought, which beliefs were “stories” and which were truths, and the wisdom to know the difference.

-And if it is your inner wisdom, ask for insight, guidance and clarity.
+And if it is your inner wisdom, ask for insight, guidance, and clarity.
 Prepare to get reacquainted with your biggest fan and greatest teacher—yourself.